 If working, the device will be detected and an alert will sound.
 You’ll find the Raspberry Pi listed in Device Manager as “BCM2708 Boot”.
 On Linux and Mac, a working Raspberry Pi A or Zero will be listed in response to the dmesg command.

 Raspberry Pis have a 12-month warranty, but don’t return it without first checking the terms and conditions.

 Raspberry Pi Boot Problems: Fixed!

-So, that’s five things you need to check to fix Raspberry Pi boot issues.
+So, that’s six things you need to check to fix Raspberry Pi boot issues.
 Here’s a recap: